 It has taken a long time but I have finally made my peace with the fact that Donald Trump is president- at least at this point in time.
 If he gets re-elected in ’20 I’m going to lose my f*cking mind but we’ll cross that bridge when we get to it.
-My peace with this peculiar president did not come because I’ve already lost my mind or given up hope.
+My peace with this putrid president did not come because I’ve already lost my mind or given up hope.
 I’ve just gained some perspective.
 On my father’s next birthday he’ll be 75.
-We were together a lot over the holidays and I reflected with him on his journey and what the world must look like through his failing eyesight.
+He has had some health challenges and so we’ve been spending more time together lately.
+I’ve been reflecting with him on his journey and what the world must look like through his failing eyesight.
 He was ten years old when the Supreme Court struck down “separate but equal” ensuring that he’d never have to attend a “colored” school, use a “colored” restroom or sit on the back of any more buses.
 The world was often unwelcoming for black boys like him, but it was no longer codified by law and that was a very big deal.

 He was in his early twenties when the United States Selective Service started drafting young men like him to train, fight and die under the American flag in Vietnam- a country most of them had never even heard of before the war.
 His number came up and he was drafted but that aforementioned failing eyesight was already fading and it saved him from being shipped away.
 The draft did take his little brother, though.
 But our family was lucky- two years of sleepless nights and my uncle came home in one piece.
 However, Agent Orange brought the war back to him years later and cut him down before he got the full opportunity to enjoy the life he’d built for himself and his family.